 Taken together, Hurricanes Katrina and Rita are by far the most costly natural catastrophe in U.S. history, with estimated losses now exceeding $60 billion.
 The previous record for insured losses is held by Hurricane Andrew, for which insured losses totaled $21 billion (in inflation-adjusted dollars).

-Business continuity planning should account for all hazards that may affect your business (i.e., hurricanes, flood, active shooter, etc.) You should plan in advance to manage any emergency situation.
-Assess the situation, use common sense and available resources to take care of yourself, your co-workers and your business's recovery.
+Business continuity planning should account for all hazards that may affect your business (i.e., hurricanes, floods, active shooters, etc.) You should plan in advance to manage any emergency situation.
+Assess the situation, and use common sense and available resources to take care of yourself, your co-workers, and your business's recovery.